 BioEYES is a K-12 science education program which provides classroom-based learning opportunities through the use of live zebrafish.
 The program is designed to foster enthusiasm for science by giving students opportunities to explore science through watching life develop firsthand.
 The program also seeks to empower teachers by providing opportunities for professional development and a co-teaching experience with trained science consultants.

-In partnership with the Department of Molecular Genetics and Project BioEYES, professor Sharon Amacher and genetics researcher Uyen Tram brought the joy of scientific discovery into two Barrington Elementary School classrooms in September of 2019.
+In partnership with the Department of Molecular Genetics and Project BioEYES, professor Sharon Amacher and genetics researcher Uyen Tram brought the joy of scientific discovery into four Barrington Elementary School classrooms in Fall 2019 and to two Cranbrook elementary school classrooms in Spring 2020.
 To learn more about the program, check out the BioEYES website, or read the news coverage of the program pilot at Barrington Elementary School below.